QuickBooks Blog

 Before you shut down your business, you need a plan.
 A clear exit strategy helps you avoid last-minute stress, stay legally compliant, and make the most of any remaining value in your business.
 Whether you're closing for personal reasons, financial pressure, or a new opportunity, the right strategy makes all the difference.

-Sell, merge, or dissolve
+Decide whether to sell, merge, or dissolve

 Start by deciding if you’re closing completely, or if you might sell, transfer, or merge with another company.
 Selling can bring in income and keep your brand or product going.
 Merging may let you exit gradually or on better terms.
 If those aren’t on the table, you’ll go the dissolution route—formally closing and winding down operations.